danielang2020/danielang2020.github.io/practices/sentence.md

 - Something seems/feels off. /  you seem off. = things aren't right.

-- I grew up ice fishing. / I grew up hearing Beyond's song.
+- I grew up ice fishing. / I grew up listening Beyond's song.

 - Where in the U.S. would you like to travel the next time you get a chance?